kyle-mckay/ffmpeg-py/README.md

 |`$AppendLog`|Boolean|`=  $True`|If `$False` then when a new encoding session begins, the contents of `Encode_Log.txt` are cleared.
 If `$True` then the contents of said text file will append until cleared manually.|
 |`$DeleteContents`|Boolean|`=  $True`|If `$False` then the `contents.txt` file generated at scanning will not be deleted after `contents.csv` is created.
 If `$True` then `contents.txt` will be deleted after `contents.csv` is created.|
 |`$EncodeAfterScan`|Boolean|`=  $True`|If `$False` then once the CSV is created the script skips the encoding process entirely.
 If `$True` then the script will encode all identified files after the CSV is generated.|

-## Simplified Script Flow

-1. Powershell begins scanning all indicated directories.
-Each file and folder under that path is added to contents.txt
-1. Powershell will begin scanning through each file individually, skipping folders, and and attempts to determine current bitrate, resolution and calculate if the file requires encoding when compared to presets.
-All files scanned are added to `contents.csv` with the scanned data based on configuration.
-1. When `contents.csv` is generated powershell will begin going through each line.
-If encoding is required it will begin the encode operation by passing through information to ffmpeg.
-1. When the file encode is complete, it will delete the source file and move the new file to the same directory with the same naming convention.